developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/about/index.md

 <b>Switch layouts with taps or swipes</b> across the keypad:
 <img alt="" style="height:350px" src="sample_1.png"/>
-_The Tab bar automatically hides away when spelling suggestions appear, maximizing screen space for applications_.
+_The Tab bar can be set to automatically hide away, maximizing screen space for applications_.
 <br>

 <b>Scan directly with the Barcode tab</b> to collect data where and when it's needed:
 <img alt="" style="height:350px" src="sample_5.png"/>
+_The scan tab displays a scanner button for in-app data acquisition from barcode(s)_.
 <br>

 <b>Input long-press characters with a finger-flick</b> of the main key:
 <img alt="" style="height:350px" src="emailAddress.png"/>
+_High-contrast key colors are visible in all lighting conditions_.
 <br>

 <!--